The Safest and Most Dangerous Places in High Springs, FL: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in High Springs is $264 per year, which is $200 less than the national average and $18 more than Florida's state average.
-Below we compare cities similar to High Springs:
+The overall cost of crime per resident in High Springs is $264 per year, which is $200 less than the national average and $18 more than Florida's state average.
+The comparison below uses cities similar to High Springs:

 • In Gladeview, FL, crime costs $878 per person, which is $614 more than in High Springs.